 Perhaps there was a temporary issue and some browser tab or extension crashed for some reason.
 But it’s not fatal.

 If you keep seeing the pop-up every time you start Google Chrome in Ubuntu, you can use the “Ignore future problems of this program version”.

 It’s up to you if you want to send the crash report.
 Even if you don’t send it, it won’t be a problem.

-This is still easier than installing Google Chrome on Arch Linux, I believe.
+I believe this is still easier than installing Google Chrome on Arch Linux.